Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Results and Discussions

-Fig. \ref{fig:distance} depicts the variation of channel attenuation over frequency for different transmission distances with a fixed wind velocity of 7 m/s.
-It illustrates that as the distance increases, the attenuation accelerates, which leads to a reduced effective bandwidth for greater distances.
+Fig. \ref{fig:distance} depicts the variation of channel attenuation over frequency for different transmission distances with a fixed wind velocity of 7 $m/s$.
 At shorter distances (e.g., 10 or 20 meters), the attenuation is gradual, allowing a broader spectrum of frequency components to pass through.
-The physical interpretation of this behavior is due to the enhanced molecular degradation and dispersion over longer distances; VOCs undergo more interactions with atmospheric reactants and experience greater spread, which weakens the signal strength at higher frequencies.
-This figure explains that transmission distance is a limiting factor for interplant VOC communication and must be considered while designing a bio-inspired MC system.
+The physical interpretation of this behavior is due to VOCs undergoing more interactions with the atmospheric reactants and experiencing a greater spread, which weakens the signal strength at higher frequencies.

 Fig. \ref{fig:cx_delay} illustrates the variation of channel delay with respect to distance for different wind velocities.
 The graph shows a linear relationship between delay and distance, which indicates that the channel introduces uniform propagation delay across distances.
 It is also observed that the higher velocities lead to significantly lower delays at the same distance.
-For instance, at 200 meters, the delay is 4609 seconds for 3 m/s but drops to 584 seconds for 20 m/s.
 This behavior can be explained by the fact that faster wind helps VOCs to propagate more quickly, reducing the time required to reach the receiver plant.
-The separation between the curves also increases with distance, which emphasizes the impact of wind speed over longer ranges.
 Hence, for faster and more reliable VOC-based information transfer, higher velocities, short distances, or both are favorable.